 - Input all coursework into the CSDCAS system to be verified

 - By Jan.
-1, 2018, an additional complete set of official transcripts must be sent directly from each of your previous universities to the CSDCAS Transcript Department.
+1, 2019, an additional complete set of official transcripts must be sent directly from each of your previous universities and received by the CSDCAS Transcript Department.
 Transcripts must come from the universities; they cannot come from you.
 Have transcripts sent to:

 CSDCAS Verification Department, PO Box 9113, Watertown, MA 02471

-You can check the status of your application in CSDCAS on your dashboard as it gets processed.
+Check the status of your application in CSDCAS on your dashboard.

 If you need assistance with your CSDCAS application, please contact: